ChuckZoro/Ubuntu-server-/Docker.md

 # Docker

-## I will be installing Docker onto the Ubuntu server and running nginx as a container and connecting to it from my browser
+## I will be installing Docker onto the Ubuntu server

 ## Objective